 - Scenes with strong compositional elements: In some images, there is one element that really stands out.
 If the scene has strong symmetry, shapes, or lines, it’s worth trying it out in black and white.

 - Portraits with impactful expressions: If you’ve captured a compelling moment in a portrait, removing the color will serve to emphasize your subject’s expression for greater impact.
+(Here’s how to shoot a black-and-white portrait.)

 - Scenes with contrasting textures: Strong patterns and textures are elements of photography that shine in black and white.